George C. Homans: Background

-Teaching
+Career

 In 1939, Homans became a Harvard faculty member, a lifelong affiliation in which he taught both sociology and medieval history, "as well as studied poetry and small groups."
-This teaching brought him in contact with new works in industrial sociology and exposed him to works of functional anthropologists.
+This teaching brought him in contact with new works in industrial sociology and exposed him to the works of functional anthropologists.
 He was an instructor of sociology until 1941 when he left to serve in the U.S. Navy to support the war effort.
 After four years away, he came back to Boston and continued his teaching as an associate professor from 1946 to 1953, and a full professor of sociology after 1953.
 He was a Ford Foundation Fellow at Harvard's Graduate School of Business Administration.
 He was also a visiting professor at the University of Manchester in 1953, at Cambridge University from 1955 to 1956, and at the University of Kent in 1967.
 Homans was very dedicated to his students, and did not give any different treatment to neither his pupils nor those he worked with, he did not turn anyone away due to their age, sex, rank, or social status.
 He believed in the respectful discussion of academic arguments.
 By virtue of his various writings, he was elected a member of the American Academy of Arts and Sciences in 1956, a member of the American Philosophical Society in 1964, the 54th president of the American Sociological Association in 1964, and a member of the United States National Academy of Sciences in 1972.
 He retired from teaching in 1980.

+Death

+George C. Homans died of a heart ailment on May 29, 1989, in Cambridge, Massachusetts.